If you can, please use freshly roasted and crushed coriander seeds for this recipe. It’s the secret ingredient. Have a happy week!

 - Cook the carrots: Heat the olive oil in a pot over medium heat, then add the carrots, some salt and pepper to taste, and sweat them covered for 13 minutes, stirring from time to time.
 Add the coriander and garlic and cook stirring for 2 minutes.
 Add the stock, bring the soup to the boil and simmer covered for 15-20 minutes or until the carrots are fully cooked.

 - Puree the soup using a blender or stick blender, until smooth.
-Return the soup to the pot and heat until piping hot, adjust seasoning, stir in the chopped coriander leaves (cilantro) and 2 tablespoons of sour cream or yoghurt.
-Serve the soup and garnish with a swirl of sour cream or yoghurt.
+Return the soup to the pot and heat until piping hot, adjust seasoning, stir in the 4 tablespoons of sour cream, yoghurt or coconut cream.
+Serve the soup, and garnish with a swirl of sour cream, yoghurt or coconut cream.
+Top with pumpkin seeds.